jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 ```

-Finally, when we get down to a basic imperative for loop, javascript performs comparably to unvectorized C.
+Finally, when we get down to a basic imperative for loop, javascript performs comparably to SEE vectorized C.

 ### Java Streams Map Sum 138 milliseconds